Victoria Commercial Bank: Branches

 As of July 2016, Victoria Commercial Bank maintains five branches in the city of Nairobi, Kenya.

 Credit rating

-In July 2016, the South African credit rating agency Global Credit Ratings (GCR) rated the bank as BBB with stable outlook.
+In July 2016, the South African credit rating agency Global Credit Ratings (GCR) rated the bank as BBB with a stable outlook.
 The bank has a history of "operating without a loan default for the last 10 years".
 During the first six months of 2017, VCB declared its first non-performing loan in the previous 10 years.
 The defaulted loan is valued at KSh18.3 million. (approx. US$180,000).